U.S. News Rankings

 With its location on Long Island, N.Y., Hofstra University puts students in an ideal location to enjoy attractions and secure internships in New York City.
 In addition to two traditional semesters, the university offers courses during a January term and several summer sessions.
-Campus residence options include traditional dormitories and Theme Housing, which groups students by a common interest such as civic engagement and cultural cooking.
-There are about 175 student organizations, including about 20 fraternities and sororities that close to 15 percent of the student body joins.
-The Hofstra Pride sports teams compete in the NCAA Division I Colonial Athletic Association, and students can also get involved in club sports including roller hockey and ultimate frisbee.
+Campus residence options include traditional dormitories and Themed Living Communities, which group students by a common interest such as civic engagement and performing arts.
+There are more than 200 student organizations, including about 20 fraternities and sororities that close to 15 percent of the student body joins.
+The Hofstra Pride sports teams compete in the NCAA Division I Colonial Athletic Association, and students can also get involved in club sports including roller hockey and Ultimate Frisbee.

 The university runs a variety of academic institutes, including the Peter S. Kalikow Center for the Study of the American Presidency, the National Center for Suburban Studies and the Long Island Studies Institute.
 There are many programs for graduate students, too, offered through university schools including the Frank G. Zarb School of Business, the Deane School of Law and the School of Education.
 Notable alumni of Hofstra University include actor Tom McGowan, who has appeared in TV shows including "Fraiser," "Everybody Loves Raymond" and "Curb Your Enthusiasm," and Alan Colmes, former co-host of "Hannity and Colmes" on Fox News Channel.

 |School mission and unique qualities (as provided by the school):|

 At Hofstra, our faculty is one of its greatest resources.
 Dedicated to excellence in teaching, scholarship and research, ninety-three percent of full-time faculty members hold the highest degree in their fields, many of whom have been recognized with the nation's highest academic honors, including membership in the American Academy of Arts and Sciences, Fulbright and Guggenheim Fellowships, National Science Foundation and National Endowment for the Humanities awards, and Emmy Awards.
 Given a student-faculty ratio of 14-to-1 and an average class size of 21, Hofstra professors have the unique ability to inspire, guide, and engage students individually while also fostering a collaborative classroom environment that promotes problem solving, critical thinking, teamwork and self-discovery.